aman-19/Redis-Man/README.md

 # Redis-Man

-This is a basic implementation of Redis with some queries like -
+This is a basic implementation of Redis in C++14 with some queries like -
 1. **GET**(https://redis.io/commands/get)
 2. **SET**(https://redis.io/commands/set)
 3. **EXPIRE**(https://redis.io/commands/expire)